Quantum refrigerator embedded in spin-star environments: Scalings of temperature and refrigeration time: Computing cold qubit temperature: a semi-analytic method

-Initially, the composite system is a tensor product of the thermal states of each of the three qubits and their respective baths.
-We restrict the states of the bath within the symmetric sectors of the corresponding bath Dicke states.
-Such an initial state is given by
+Initially, the composite system is a tensor product of the thermal states of each of the three qubits and their respective baths. {As discussed in Sec.~\ref{sec:model:subsec:csqar}, for each bath we work in the fully permutation-symmetric Dicke sector \(j_i=N_i/2\), which is equivalent to treating the bath as a single collective spin \(N_i/2\).
+This is consistent with the Hamiltonian structure, since the bath Hamiltonians and the total CSQAR Hamiltonian involve only collective bath-spin operators and therefore preserve the \(j_i=N_i/2\) sectors under time evolution.
+The bath thermal states appearing below are therefore the Gibbs states written in these symmetric Dicke sectors.
+Such an initial state is given by}